Fastcode/VisualMesh/readme/dataset.md

 Each of the flavours used in the network will add requirements for the data that needs to be provided.
 You can look these up in each of the individual flavours and how they influence the dataset on the [Architecture Page](./architecture.md).
-For example if you were to make a dataset for a Monoscopic Image Ground Classification Mesh it would need to have the following keys in it:
+For example, if you were to make a dataset for a Monoscopic Image Ground Classification Mesh it would need to have the following keys in it:

 ```python
 "Hoc": float[4, 4] # 3D Affine transformation from camera space to observation space